Multivariate Trend Filtering for Lattice Data

 \subsection{Related work}

-Our paper builds off a line of work on trend filtering, which, recall, enforces smoothness by penalizing the $\ell_1$ norm of discrete derivatives of a given order \citep{steidl2006splines, kim2009trend, tibshirani2014adaptive, wang2014falling, ramdas2016fast}.
-This can be seen as a discrete analog of the \emph{locally adaptive regression spline} estimator, which penalizes the TV of a given order derivative of a function \citep{koenker1994quantile, mammen1997locally}.
+Our paper builds from a line of work on trend filtering, which, recall, enforces smoothness by penalizing the $\ell_1$ norm of discrete derivatives of a given order \citep{steidl2006splines, kim2009trend, tibshirani2014adaptive, wang2014falling, ramdas2016fast}.
+This can be seen as a discrete analog of the \emph{locally adaptive regression spline} estimator, which penalizes the TV of the $k\th$ derivative of a function.
+This estimator was formally studied (and named) by \citet{mammen1997locally}, though the same core idea---regularization via the TV of derivatives---can also be found in \citet{koenker1994quantile}, and even earlier in \citet{nemirovski1984signal, nemirovski1985rate}.
+Notably, the latter paper derives rates of convergence and proves that linear smoothers cannot be minimax rate optimal over TV classes, a result that was later generalized to Besov spaces by \citet{donoho1998minimax}.

 For an overview of trend filtering, its connection to classical theory on splines and divided differences, and related results that bridge discrete and continuum representations (such as that connecting trend filtering and locally adaptive regression splines), we refer to \citet{tibshirani2020divided}.
-Trend filtering was extended to general graphs by \citet{wang2016trend} (more on this below), and was studied in an additive model setting by \citet{sadhanala2019additive}.

-Kronecker trend filtering was proposed in \citet{sadhanala2017higher}.
-Minimax theory for KTF has been developed in different special cases, distributed among several papers.
+Trend filtering was extended to general graphs by \citet{wang2016trend} (more on this below), and was analyzed in an additive model setting by \citet{sadhanala2019additive}.
+The Kronecker trend filtering estimator was proposed by \citet{sadhanala2017higher}.
+Rates of convergence for KTF have been developed in different special cases, distributed among several papers.
 Minimax results for TV denoising on lattices can be found in \citet{hutter2016optimal} (upper bounds) and \citet{sadhanala2016total} (lower bounds); with respect to KTF and KTV classes, this covers the case of $k=0$ and all dimensions $d$.